jflalonde/radiometricCalibration/mycode/README.txt

 This project is my own implementation of the following paper:

-S. Lin, J. Gu, S. Yamazaki, and H.-Y. Shum.
+S.Lin, J.Gu, S.Yamazaki, and H.-Y. Shum.
 Radiometric calibration from a single image.
 In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2004.

 In general, I found it very hard to obtain stable and reliable results across